 One quote from the Relevant article says, “It’s hard enough to seek out a future spouse within a culture that idealizes marriage above almost everything else.”
 That article went on to talk about being made uncomfortable by matchmaking efforts, but let’s consider this idea about church culture making spouse-finding difficult.
-It’s ridiculous to think that being in a subculture that prizes marriage makes it more difficult to get married.
-If you want to get married, you should want to surround yourself with people that support that goal.
+It’s ridiculous to think that being in a subculture that values marriage makes it more difficult to get married.
+If we want to get married, we should want to surround ourselves with people that support that goal.
 Sure the church could do a better job of relating to and supporting singles, but it’s better than the alternative.

 The brethren who ask about your relationship status, try to set you up with other singles, and offer encouragement to pursue marriage while not making it your sole focus (the seemingly contradictory messages that “you should get married” and “you don’t need marriage to be fulfilled”) are not your enemy.
-Some are annoying (or inappropriate — like the woman who said “don’t give up” because my engaged friend might still break up with his fiancee!) but many are well-meaning folks who care about your future and your happiness.
-Treat them as allies, and they might actually help you find a good relationship.
+Some are annoying (or inappropriate–like the woman who said “don’t give up” because my engaged friend might still break up with his fiancée!) but many are well-meaning folks who care about your future and your happiness.
+If we treat them as allies, they might actually help us find good relationships.

 The Courtship Excuse

 The courtship movement messed some people up.
 I get that.
 I feel deeply for those who tried to court and it didn’t work, or who found courtship too intimidating to even try.
-But at this point “I can’t ask a girl out because she’ll think I want to get married” or “I can’t go out with him because I don’t know if I want to marry him” are nothing more than excuses.
+But at this point “I can’t ask a girl out because she’ll think I want to get married” or “I can’t go out with him because I don’t know if I want to marry him” are products of excuses and fear.
 We need to grow-up and stop blaming our inability to find a spouse on Joshua Harris.
 Our pasts and cultures influence who we are, but they do not determine who we become.

 While we should avoid intimacy without commitment and be careful of leading people on, avoiding romance in our relationships doesn’t prevent those problems.
-I’ve experienced more heart-ache related to men who want to be “just friends” than from the ones who’ve actually asked me out.
+I’ve experienced more heartache related to men who want to be “just friends” than from the ones who’ve actually asked me out.
 We need to stop making excuses for ourselves.
-Keep the good things you learned from courtship and throw out the rest — don’t wallow in the negative and then wonder why you’re still single.
+Let’s keep the good things we learned from courtship and throw out the rest–not wallow in the negative and then wonder why we’re still single.